 The Contractor shall install the necessary instrumentation and additional control elements where required to measure/control temperature, pressure and mass flow rate of the cooling water loops.

 The Contractor shall provide local drains considering that the draining of cooling water is a glycol type waste, and therefore needs to be connected to the SCK CEN PS03 system.
-The nominal cooling water temperature supply is 27°C (+/- 2°C) with a temperature difference around 10°C (Treturn-Tsupply).
-The Maximum temperature supply is 29 °C.

 Interfaces with instrument air System